(text and background only visible when logged in)

-- Protects Human & Environmental Health: The program uses nontoxic, biodegradable housekeeping products and limits worker's and occupant's exposure to chemicals and contaminants
+- Protects Human & Environmental Health: The program uses non-toxic, biodegradable cleaning products and limits worker's and occupant's exposure to contaminants.

-- Provides Education: The program trains custodial staff on effective cleaning, and safety/procurement officers on green purchasing
+- Provides Education: The program trains custodial staff on effective cleaning measures and educates procurement officers on sustainable purchasing options.

-- Communicates Effectively: The program communicates with owners, managers, and occupants to insure efficient and effective cleaning
+- Communicates Effectively: Frequent communication with owners, managers, and occupants ensures efficient and effective cleaning.

-- Reduces Waste: The program implements a recycling program and uses minimally packaged, recyclable,and reusable materials
+- Reduces Waste: The program utilizes a recycling program and supports minimally packaged, recyclable, and reusable materials.

-- A Green Service That Cleans: Evaluated for effective cleaning procedures and practices
+- A Green Service That Cleans: Frequent evaluations to certify effective cleaning procedures and practices.